 Frank Anneberg Park / Twin Oaks Sports Complex

-Twin Oaks Sports Complex, fields 1 through 4, feature synthetic turf infield with Musco energy-efficient lighting.
+Twin Oaks Sports Complex, fields 1 through 4, feature synthetic turf infields with natural grass outfields and Musco energy-efficient lighting.
 A small playground, restrooms, concession stand and covered seating areas with picnic tables provide for player and spectator comfort.

 Jim Colley Fields, located on the southern edge of the park, feature two natural turf softball/baseball fields, restrooms, and covered seating area with picnic tables.

 Anneberg Soccer Complex includes 1 regulation synthetic turf field with spectator seating and Musco energy-efficient lighting.
 Seven additional natural turf fields provide for games and practices.
 Restroom facilities are located in the middle of the complex.